 Currently there are 5 “options” in the UK which are defined on the UK DMR Repeater map (http://www.dmr-uk.net/index.php/uk-dmr-map/)

 This is the largest DMR network in the UK and also provides a connection to DMR-MARC which stretches over 48 countries and 500 repeaters.
+DMR Plus is also linked in to provide reflector access to Phoenix UK and DMR-MARC.
 This website contains most of the the information a user may require to be able to operate on this network.
 We have other media as well to provide live updates (including the twitter feed on the home page) – check under the “About Us” menu for more information and contact information.

 - South West Cluster